Juandavid181/MinecraftLobby/README.md

 - Remenber to follow all the steps on the tutorial video: https://youtu.be/fbcNDIOChX0
 - And subscribre to me on youtube and follow me in all my social media
 - [Lucast on youtube](https://www.youtube.com/channel/UCBFHVQoUZYyd2w5S18Nb3Lg)
+- DON'T FORGET TO MAKE A FORK IN ORDER TO FOLLOW THE SCOUT RULE.(Leave the code better than when you find it)
 - Disclaimer: **TO USE FORGE, YOU MUST INSTALL MOHIST TOO**

 #Español